On two-body and three-body spin correlations in leptonic $t\bar{t}Z$ production and anomalous couplings at the LHC: Probe of anomalous interaction

+\paragraph{Effect of systematic uncertainties : } The simultaneous limits change due to changes in systematic uncertainties.
+Increasing the systematic uncertainties loosen the limits on the couplings.
+A comparison of the limits is shown in $95\%$ C.L.
+BCI contours in Fig.~\ref{fig:Lag-comp-eps} for different combinations of systematic uncertainties for cross sections and asymmetries at $3000$ fb$^{-1}$ luminosity.
+The contours ({\em dashed}/red lines) get tightened up by little when systematic uncertainties for cross sections are considered to be $0.1$ for all $4l$, $3l$ and $2l$ channel keeping $\epsilon_{\cal A}=0.01$ as compared to the benchmark systematic uncertainties of $\epsilon_\sigma(4l,3l,2l)=(0.10,0.13,0.16),~\epsilon_{\cal A}=0.01$ ({\em solid}/green lines) in both $\Delta C_1^V$-$\Delta C_1^A$ and $C_2^V$-$C_2^A$ planes.
+The $\epsilon_{\cal A}$ has comparatively large effects on the limits; The contours enlarge for $\epsilon_{\cal A}=0.02$ keeping the $\epsilon_\sigma$s to their benchmark values.
+A second region way from the SM point appears along the $\Delta C_1^A$ direction in the $\Delta C_1^V$-$\Delta C_1^A$ plane, drastically changing the limits on $\Delta C_1^A$.

+The final one parameter limits that we estimated in $4l+3l+2l$ channels on the operators' couplings for ${\cal L}=150$ fb$^{-1}$ (second-column, Table~\ref{tab:limits-4l3l2l-single}) are better compared to observed one parameter limits by CMS with ${\cal L}=77.5$ fb$^{-1}$~\cite{CMS:2019too} and ${\cal L}=138$ fb$^{-1}$~\cite{CMS:2022hjj}.
+Our simultaneous limits for ${\cal L}=150$ fb$^{-1}$ (second-column, Table~\ref{tab:limits-2l3l4l-mcmc}) are also better compared to the simultaneous limits observed by CMS~\cite{CMS:2022hjj}.
+Our one parameter limits on the operator for ${\cal L}=150$ fb$^{-1}$ are better in contrast to the one parameter limits obtained by SMFiT~\cite{Hartland:2019bjb} collaboration in a global analysis of the top quark sector.
+Our simultaneous limits are also better, except $C_{\varphi Q}^-$, compared to the marginalized limits obtained by SMFiT~\cite{Hartland:2019bjb}.

-We did not account for backgrounds other than the SM $\ttz$ process but used a large systematic uncertainty ($10\%$) in our analysis.
+We did not account for backgrounds other than the SM $\ttz$ process but used a large systematic uncertainty ($10\%$, $13\%$ and $16\%$ for $4l$, $3l$ and $2l$ channel) in our analysis.
 Further, we use the default isolation criteria in the {\tt Delphes}, which are relatively strict compared to what is used in CMS analyses giving us fairly conservative results.
+We note that the authors in Ref.~\cite{Ravina:2021kpr} also study anomalous couplings in $t\bar{t}Z$ production process, where the polarization of top quarks and spin correlations of top and anti-top pair are estimated in a truth level simulation.
+In contrast to Ref.~\cite{Ravina:2021kpr}, we estimate polarization of $Z$ boson including the top quarks, spin correlation of top and anti-top system, top and $Z$ system as well as the top, anti-top, and $Z$ system, i.e., all possible two-body and three-body spin correlations, by reconstructing the top quarks in a detailed detector level simulation.
+The marginalized constraints on the operator, including a $CP$-odd operator, in our study are tighter as compared to what was obtained in Ref.~\cite{Ravina:2021kpr}, where {\bf Run 2} and {\bf Run 2}+{\bf Run 3} limits can be compared with our limits for ${\cal L}=150$ fb$^{-1}$ and $300$ fb$^{-1}$, respectively.